 Below are all the books in the series, Donnie Learns....

-What memories are you making this winter, with your kids?
+What memories are you making this season, with your kids?
 You may be making them without even realizing it!

 Here's some of my favorite times homeschooling my daughter when she was little: